Trauma research

 Principal Investigator and Team

-Jun.-Prof. Dr. Sarah Schäfer, Leibniz Institute for Resilience Research & Technische Universität Braunschweig
+Jun.-Prof. Dr. Sarah Schäfer, Leibniz Institute for Resilience Research (LIR) Mainz & Technische Universität Braunschweig

 Dr. Anke de Haan, Clinical Child and Adolescent Psychology, Mental Health Research and Treatment Center (FBZ), Ruhr University Bochum

-Prof. Dr. Klaus Lieb, Leibniz Institute for Resilience Research & University Medical Center Mainz
+Prof. Dr. Klaus Lieb, Leibniz Institute for Resilience Research (LIR) Mainz

 Prof. Dr. Silvia Schneider, Clinical Child and Adolescent Psychology, Mental Health Research and Treatment Center (FBZ), Ruhr University Bochum